Zhou Yang (footballer)

 Zhou Yang (born 2 January 1971) is a Chinese footballer who played as a midfielder for the China women's national football team.
-She was part of the team at the inaugural 1991 FIFA Women's World Cup and 1995 FIFA Women's World Cup.
+She was part of the team at the inaugural 1991 FIFA Women's World Cup and 1995 FIFA Women's World Cup..
+She now currently resides in California, and is the Director of Coaching and Head Coach in the Ace Athletics Youth Soccer Academy.